greenpro/sac_setup/README.md

 This refers to an individual ROS package within the SAC workspace or the sac_setup project.
 These are all noted in the "Packages" section below.

 ### RPi
-This is an abreviation used for the Raspberry Pi.
+This is an abbreviation used for the Raspberry Pi.

 ## Installation
 ### Raspberry Pi